-Situation: APS PVNG (Palo Verde Nuclear Generating) was not buying enough Acrobat from Adobe one would think for such a large company.
-I don’t mean the Free Reader as many confuse the full version with that which is one of the many things I did as an Application Engineer at Adobe was to explain the differences to our enterprise customers and at trade shows, lunch and learns and seminars.
+Situation: APS PVNG (Palo Verde Nuclear Generating) was not buying enough or what would be considered for a company of their size of Acrobat (the full version not the free reader) from Adobe.
+Many users or companies confuse Reader with the Pro or full version, one of the many things I did as an Application Engineer at Adobe was to explain the differences to our enterprise customers and at trade shows, lunch and learns and seminars.

 Task: Make sure APS PVNG knows the advantages of Acrobat the full version.

 Action: I did a demo at APS, 3 sets of 100 employees on the differences of Adobe Reader and Adobe Acrobat.
 Outlining you can create a PDF, edit a PDF, Annotate a PDF, build forms onto the PDF., sign a PDF, secure a PDF.

 Result: I brought awareness of Adobe Acrobat Full version to APS that increased orders of Acrobat.

 Situation: APS PVNG still didn’t seem like they were making as many orders they should be making as I just demonstrated to 300 people the differences between Acrobat Reader and the full version.